COALabo/coalab-website/_i18n/en/team.md

                 <p class="card-subtitle">PhD Student</p>

                 <p class="card-text">
                     Han Yao is a PhD student at COALab working on cognitive models of reading and dyslexia in bilingual children.
 He is also interested in number reading, arithmetic abilities, and dyscalculia, and how these relate to reading and dyslexia.
-He has a background in theoretical linguistics (semantics, pragmatics, and psycholinguistics) and cognitive science.
+He has a background in theoretical linguistics, semantics, pragmatics, psycholinguistics, and cognitive science.
                 </p>

                 <div class="mt-3">